 In recent years, the DOH Health Certification, Licensing, and Oversight (HLCO) program has experienced general fund budget reductions while being required to expand the number and types of surveys they perform due to federal and state mandates.
 However, the DOH analysis below likely overstates the costs to HCLO.
-For example, below DOH states that 11 FTE would be required to investigate its estimate of a possible 200 complaints annually.
+For example, below DOH states that 11 FTE would be required to investigate 200 complaints annually.
 This is likely overstated since each FTE would conduct an average of 1.5 investigations monthly.

-(200 annual complaint investigations \div 11 FTE) \div 12 months = 1.5 investigations monthly.
+(200 annual complaint investigations $\div$ 11 FTE) $\div$ 12 months = 1.5 investigations monthly

-Assuming 200 annual complaint investigations, the job could likely be done with 2 FTE conducting an average of 8 investigations monthly.
+Assuming 200 annual complaint investigation the job could likely be done with 2 FTE conducting an average of 8 investigations monthly.